PrakharIITB/DH307-pipeline/README.md

 # DH307-pipeline
-This pipeline includes the analysis of datasets starting with the fastq files.
+This pipeline includes the analysis of datasets starting with the fastq files.<br/>
 The input is the fastq files of the datasets.
-The config.py files includes mentioning all the relevant directory paths for the analysis.
+The config.py files includes mentioning all the relevant directory paths for the analysis.<br/>
-The de_DE_analysis.R is used in the deseq2 command
+The de_DE_analysis.R is used in the deseq2 command and takes in a gene_name file in the tsv format which is missing from the workflow currently